subhamks007/EAS-503-mkZia/week8/week8.md

-# Week 7 Relational Database (SQL)
+# Week 8 Relational Database (SQL)
 - After you have parsed your data, you need to store the data
-- Database allows you to persist data or save the data
+- Databases allows you to persist data or save the data
 - You can access the data later
 - SQL databases support transaction or they are transactional
     - This means that the database is ACID